Title: Lost In Translation.

 Exhibition Logistical Overview:

 This work is available for touring and can be shown on various contexts.
 It now has two robots one is a spare for back up.
 All equipment supplied.
-Canvases get hung on the gallery walls.
-A series of screens also show the system working in real time as a visualization.
+Canvaseses get hung on the gallery walls.
+A large screen also shows the system working in real time as a visualization, sop you can see what the computer understand you to be saying.

 Quad Derby UK .
 Our Friends Electric.
 2017